ArthurGartner/arthurgartner/README.md

 ## 🔭 What I'm currently working on
 I enjoy the challenge of solving a problem.
 Every side project I start begins with an identification of a particular problem and the formulation of a potential solution.
 Once a likely solution is determined I approach it with a desire to learn a new language, framework or system design.
 These challenges keep me sharp and give me the benefit of learning while working.

-As of **January 2023** I am currently studying for a few AWS certifications.
+As of **February 2023** I am currently studying for a few AWS certifications.

 ## 🌱 What I'm currently learning
 Sharpening my algorithm and data structures knowledge.
 Checkout my <a href="https://leetcode.com/ArthurGartner/">leetcode profile</a>!